 As a result of the 2017 tax reform, a new WHT on dividend distributions and branch profit remittances has been introduced at a rate of 7% (while the applicable profits tax rate is at 30%) and 13% (when the profits tax rate lowers to 25%).

 The tax reform also has abolished the so-called ‘equalisation tax’ for profits generated in taxable years starting on or after 1 January 2018.
 The equalisation tax was a WHT levied at a 35% rate on dividend distributions in excess of tax earnings.
 However, the equalisation tax still applies to dividend and branch profit distributions made out of earnings accumulated prior to 1 January 2018 that exceeded tax earnings as of the year-end prior to the relevant distribution.

 Other payments to residents and to non-residents are subject to WHT rates as follows:

-Notwithstanding the above, in the event of interest paid to a nonresident located in a cooperative jurisdiction in connection with any type of bank deposit – with no indexation clause -, government bonds – with no indexation clause -, corporate bonds, interest in a local mutual fund, debt certificates in a financial trust, bonds or other Argentine securities denominated in Argentine currency, the applicable withholding tax should be 5%.
-In case the above referenced securities are denominated in foreign currency or contain an indexation clause, the applicable withholding tax on interest payments should be 15%.
-The above withholding tax may be further reduced to 2.15% or 6.45% (for securities denominated in local currency or foreign currency respectively) in the situations described in point i) to ii) above.
+Notwithstanding the above, in the event of interest paid to a non-resident located in a cooperative jurisdiction in connection with any type of bank deposit (with no indexation clause), government bonds (with no indexation clause), corporate bonds, interest in a local mutual fund, debt certificates in a financial trust, bonds, or other Argentine securities denominated in Argentine currency, the applicable WHT should be 5%.
+In case the above-referenced securities are denominated in foreign currency or contain an indexation clause, the applicable WHT on interest payments should be 15%.
+The above WHT may be further reduced to 2.15% or 6.45% (for securities denominated in local currency or foreign currency, respectively) in the situations described in points (i) and (ii) above.